gsrolex/gsrolex/README.md

 ### 👨‍💻 About Me :

-I am a 29 year old guy born in Norway.
+I am a 29 year Front-end developer from Norway.
 I come from a family with 12 siblings so I learned early on to fix things on my own and not let anything discourage me.
 This has led me on a hunt to fix problems.
 I love solving puzzles and finding solutions to any problem I stumble across on my journey in life.

 This is might also be why I find coding to be so fun.
 I really enjoy tackling any problem.
 If it be code or design does not matter.
 I never stop until it is perfect.